If you’ve ever had the following thoughts, this could be a sign of autism. Don’t let autism sink under the radar. These thoughts are very telling.

 It’s astounding how only in middle age it dawned on me that I could be autistic, despite having had specific recurring thoughts throughout my life — thoughts that just don’t seem part of being neurotypical.

-Below are the thoughts that I — and seven other autistic people, all diagnosed in adulthood — have had.
+Below are the thoughts that I — and 10 other autistic people, all diagnosed in adulthood — have had.

 Very oddly, these thought processes never made me consider that I might be autistic!